scottmuc/vagrant-postgresql/README.md

 To destroy the database server do the following (this will remove all data):

     script/database destroy

-Then you should be able to navigate to http://localhost:8080/phppgadmin and log into the database server using the username *postgres* and password *password*

 From a terminal you can also start a shell (given that you have the postgresql client on your host operating system).